-What Confidence Scoring Actually Is
+What an AI Confidence Score Actually Is

 Every time a workflow step runs, the AI produces two things: a decision and a confidence score.